synthetic-methods/xtal/README.md

 The transition to `C++23` ranges is limited by the lack of general support for `zip_transform` a.k.a. `zip_with`.

+## Package

+With the project in genesis, the only supported package manager is `conan --version` 2.
+The `test_package` (comprising 1000+ assertions in 50+ test cases) can be resolved/compiled/executed with:

+	conan create . --build=missing

 ## Layout

 The directories in the project are organised by namespace with the leaves representing distinct type-families.